The Urgent Need Today: Changing US Demographics

 3. Asian: The Pew Research Center predicts that Asians will be the largest immigrant group in the US by 2055, surpassing Hispanic immigrants.5 China, India, and the Philippines are currently the leading source countries for Asian immigration into the United States.

-4. The Wealth Gap: Pew reports that the wealth gap between America’s richest and poorest families more than doubled from 1989 to 2016.
-The United States has one of the highest levels of income inequality in the world, a situation that analysts say can lead to social unrest.
-6
+4. The Wealth Gap: Pew reports that the wealth gap between America’s richest and poorest families more than doubled from 1989 to 2016.6 The gap slightly decreased as lower-wealth groups had larger percentage gains in wealth from 2016–2022, with the biggest decrease during the COVID-19 pandemic.7 Despite overall gains in wealth, there is still a wide gap in income disparity between racial and ethnic groups.
+The United States has one of the highest levels of income inequality in the world, a situation that analysts say can lead to social unrest.8

-5. Nonreligious Growth: About 70.6 percent of Americans identify as Christian, according to Pew.
+5. Nonreligious Growth: About 64 percent of Americans identify as Christian, according to Pew.
 That number has been decreasing steadily for seven decades.
-American religious diversity is expected to increase as steady growth is forecast for the small Muslim and Hindu populations.
-But the largest growth is predicted to be among those with no religious affiliation.7 Thus, the so-called Christian values that once drove many policies in the US might meet with growing opposition.
+American religious diversity is expected to increase as steady growth is forecast for the small Muslim and Hindu populations, but the largest growth is predicted to be among those with no religious affiliation.9 Pew also found that 8 in 10 Americans think that religion overall is losing influence in public life.
+Many express unease about the trajectory of the interaction between religion, politics, and society but disagree about what those interactions should look like.10

 6. Mixing It Up: In 1967, roughly 3 percent of Americans were married to someone of a different race or ethnicity than themselves.
-In 2017, one in six married couples—or 17 percent—were in interracial marriages, according to Pew.
-For the purposes of our discourse here, we will use the US Census Bureau racial categorizations: White, Black, Hispanic, Native American/Pacific Islander, and Asian.
-(These are superimposed categories with no biological or anthropological basis).8 Our increased connections with people of mixed races and mixed ethnicities will require a new way of addressing, respecting, and understanding identities—real and applied.
+It was this year that the U.S. Supreme Court, in Loving v.
+Virginia, ruled that interracial marriage was legal throughout the country.
+Fifty years later, in 2017, one in six married couples—or 17 percent—were in interracial marriages, according to Pew.11 For the purposes of our discourse here, we will use the US Census Bureau racial categorizations: White, Black, Hispanic, Native American/Pacific Islander, and Asian.
+(These are superimposed categories with no biological or anthropological basis).12 Our increased connections with people of mixed races and mixed ethnicities will require a new way of addressing, respecting, and understanding identities—real and applied.

-7. LGBT: The percentage of American adults identifying as lesbian, gay, bisexual, or transgender (LGBT) increased to 4.5 percent in 2017.
-This is up from 4.1 percent in 2016 and 3.5 percent in 2012 when the Gallup polling agency first began tracking this category.9 Gallup attributes the increase, expected to continue, to millennials being more open about their gender and sexual identity than previous generations.
-However, despite the growing support for gay marriage, Gallup reported in 2020 that 24 percent of those polled said consensual sex between same-sex partners should be illegal.10 Since many firms have LGBTQ rights as part of their diversity programs, discomfort with these identities could disrupt work communication without mitigating measures.
+7. LGBTQ: The percentage of American adults identifying as lesbian, gay, bisexual, transgender, or queer (LGBTQ) increased to 7.6 percent in 2022.
+This is up from 4.1 percent in 2016 and 3.5 percent in 2012 when the Gallup polling agency first began tracking this category.13 Gallup attributes the increase, expected to continue, to millennials and Gen Z being more open about their gender and sexual identity than previous generations.
+However, despite the growing support for gay marriage, Gallup reported in 2024 that 29 percent of those polled said same-sex marriages should not be reconized as legally valid.14 Since many firms have LGBTQ rights as part of their diversity programs, discomfort with these identities could disrupt work communication without mitigating measures.

-9. Disability: In 2017, 36 percent of adults with disabilities were employed, compared to 78 percent of adults without disabilities, according to RespectAbility, a nongovernmental organization that analyzed federal data.12 However, this number is expected to rise dramatically due to four factors: the growth of remote work, government pressure on greater accessibility, major advancements in technical support for those with disabilities, and expansive efforts by advocacy groups.
+9. Disability: As of 2023, the employment rate for adults with disabilities was 22.5 percent, compared to 65.8 percent for adults without disabilities.16 This number is expected to rise dramatically due to four factors: the growth of remote work, government pressure on greater accessibility, major advancements in technical support for those with disabilities, and expansive efforts by advocacy groups.

-10. Single Parents: A 2019 Pew study of 130 countries and territories revealed that the US had the world’s highest rate of children living in single-parent households, about 25 percent.13 This trend is predicted to increase by 12 percent by 2030, based on the Organisation for Economic Co-operation and Development (OECD) data.14
+10. Single Parents: A 2019 Pew study of 130 countries and territories revealed that the US had the world’s highest rate of children living in single-parent households, about 23 percent.17 This trend is predicted to increase by 12 percent by 2030, based on the Organisation for Economic Co-operation and Development (OECD) data.18

 The 11 trends you have just reviewed have a common narrative thread: the need to communicate across cultures in every area of our lives.
 Recognizing how these trends affect our perceptions of cultural status in any environment we enter—work, school, health facilities, sports, romance, travel—is going to be crucial for our efforts to foster positive communication.